How to set up and run a workflow

 Step 2: Launch Cromwell (the workflows application)

 Workflows are orchestrated in Terra by the workflows application - Cromwell.
-When you are in a new workspace, you will need to launch Cromwell
+When you are in a new workspace, you will need to launch Cromwell.

 2.1.
 Go to the Workflows page and click the blue Launch Workflows App button.

-It may take a few minutes to complete.
+It may take 10-15 minutes to launch.

 When workflows are ready